Enhancing Our Work Together: A Partnership with Huron

 A classification system is a structured way of organizing jobs based on the type of work performed, level of responsibility, and scope of the role.
 This helps ensure consistency across positions.

-Market analysis involves reviewing external labor market data to understand how similar roles are structured and compensated.
-This helps provide context as we make informed decisions.
+A market analysis involves reviewing external labor market data to understand how similar roles are structured and compensated.
+This provides important context as we make informed decisions.